apache/arrow/docs/source/format/FormatIntro.rst

 The bytes of a binary or string column are stored together consecutively in a single buffer or region of memory.
 To know where each element of the column starts and ends the physical layout also includes integer offsets.
-The length of which is one more than the length on the column as the last two elements define the start and the end of the last element in the binary/string column.
+The length of the offset buffer is one more than the length of the values buffer as the last two elements define the start and the end of the last element in the binary/string column.

-Binary and string types share the same physical layout with where the string type is utf-8 binary and will produce an invalid result if the bytes are not valid utf-8.
+Binary and string types share the same physical layout.
+The one difference between them is that the string type is utf-8 binary and will produce an invalid result if the bytes are not valid utf-8.

 The difference between binary/string and large binary/string is in the offset type.
 In the first case that is int32 and in the second it is int64.

-The limitation of types using 32 bit offsets is that they have a max size of 2GB for one array/column.
+The limitation of types using 32 bit offsets is that they have a max size of 2GB per array.
 One can still use the non-large variants for bigger data, but then multiple chunks are needed.

 .. figure:: ./images/var-string-diagram.svg
    :alt: Diagram is showing the difference between the variable length